-Alex Lange is a Director at Trident DMG focused on litigation and strategic communications.
+Alex Lange is a Vice President at Trident DMG focused on litigation and strategic communications.
 With a career spanning public relations firms, the federal government, and private legal practice, Alex brings the multifaceted skills that define Trident’s approach to crisis management and strategic communications.

 Alex also represents numerous clients in a wide variety of sectors on a range of public relations activities, from providing strategic advice to playing leadership roles in building and executing multi-faceted communications campaigns that support the forward-looking business objectives of clients.

 Before joining Trident, Alex worked at a prominent public relations firm in Washington, D.C., handling some of the firm’s most visible clients in a wide range of high-stakes criminal and civil litigation.

 Alex earned a B.A. in History from Wake Forest University and a J.D. from the Antonin Scalia Law School at George Mason University where he was an editor at the Journal for International Commercial Law and the Annual Review of International Banking Law & Practice.